skvadrik/re2c/src/manual/warnings/match_empty_string/real_world.rst

         "(" TABS_AND_SPACES ("int" | "integer") TABS_AND_SPACES ")" {}
     */

-However, as a standalone rule it may cause eternal loop on ill-formed input.
+However, as a standalone rule, it may cause an infinite loop on ill-formed input.
 And it's very common to reuse one rule for multiple purposes.